aeomath/AE_sizing_tool/README.md

     cd AE_sizing_tool
     ```
 2. Create a virtual environment using conda or venv (using Python 3.10 if possible):
+   Using venv
     ```bash
     python -m venv venv
     ```
-    or
+    or using conda
     ```bash
     conda create --name venv python=3.10
     ```
-3. Install the required dependencies:
+4. Install the required dependencies **in your environment** :
     ```bash
-    pip install -r requirements.txt
+    (env)$ pip install -r requirements.txt
     ```

 ## Usage